 Before the assessment starts

-You’ll get time to familiarise yourself with the controls before you’re assessed.
+You’ll be given time to familiarise yourself with the controls.

 You’ll have to pass an eyesight test before the assessment starts.
 The rest of the assessment won’t go ahead if you can’t read a number plate from 20 metres.

 The drive will last for at least 60 minutes.
 You’ll drive in varying road and traffic conditions, including motorways or dual carriageways where possible.

 You’ll have to show the examiner all of the following:

 - manoeuvres - you must be able to carry out a full range of common manoeuvres safely